DoomClyde/zyua0999_Ziqin-Yuan_GroupSomwrita-B/README.md

-#Creative coding major project
+# Creative coding major project

-##1.
+## .
 How to Run This Work

 This prototype is a self-driven system—you don't need to interact with it for the animation to run.